alissatroiano/Dash/README.md

 - Connect Heroku to deploy from the **master** branch of Dash's repository.
 - Successfully deploy the application.

 Once the application was deployed, I navigated back to my workspace and began to build out templating with Jinja.
-Upon testing my application, I discovered an issue regarding file storage and decided to use Amazon S3 Photo Bucket, a third party service, to store file uploads.
+Upon testing my application, I discovered an issue regarding file storage and decided to use Amazon S3 Photo Bucket, a third-party service, to store file uploads.

 I then had to add the following configuration vars to my Heroku app;
     - `S3_BUCKET_NAME`